Lenno313/EA-Sports-FUT-23---Player-Tracker/README.md

 # EA Sports FUT 23 - Player-Tracker
- In this project, I will get and analyze the prices of given players from FUTWIZ
+ In this project, I will pull and analyze the prices of given players from the FUTWIZ-Website

-If you visit the FUTWIZ Website and choose a player the website tells you the current price of the player:
+If you visit the FUTWIZ Website and choose a player the website tells you the current lowest price of the player:

 ![FUTWIZ Website](futwiz-messi-page.PNG "FUTWIZ")